Paris Fashion Week looks to the future with the debut of Pharrell Williams - ExBulletin

 Williams’ arrival comes at a time when menswear seems to be the most exciting side of the industry.

-“Menswear has taken years to find fertile ground to evolve, but it is now doing so more visibly than womenswear,” says fashion consultant Pascaline Wilhelm.
+“Menswear has taken years to find fertile ground to evolve, but it is now doing so more visibly than womenswear,” fashion consultant Pascaline Wilhelm said.

-“The way gender, masculinity and femininity are challenged right now allows him to be much more creative without falling into caricature,” she added.
+“The way gender, masculinity and femininity are being questioned right now allows him to be much more creative without falling into caricature,” she added.

 One of the newcomers making an impression is Burc Akyol, a Franco-Turkish designer who joins the official fashion week for the first time, parading just before Williams on Tuesday.